kendricksangomendoza/kendricksangomendoza/README.md

 - 🌱 I’m currently learning Python and CSS, Javascript, and HTML.
 - 📫 How to reach me: @kendricksangomendoza on Instagram.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I don't care that much thanks to ashwagandha. :)

 <!---
 kendricksangomendoza/kendricksangomendoza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.